HTML Boxes Summary

 Grouping

-You might want to have a title and text on the left half of the screen and an image on the right.
-This would require putting the title and text together in a box.
+You might want a title and text on the left half of the screen and an image on the right.
+This would require putting the title and text together in a box so they can be moved together.

 <div class="section">